Cadiz - Things to Do in Cadiz in June

 What to Pack

-Light rain jacket or compact umbrella - 10 rainy days bring brief 20-30 minute afternoon showers that clear quickly
+Light rain jacket or compact umbrella - those 10 rainy days typically mean brief showers rather than all-day rain, but when they hit, they're proper downpours.
+Dries quickly in the humidity.

 Insider Knowledge